edoput/lycheese/README.md

 A bad pun of mine based on "Live Cheese" where cheese is one of the Gnome project apps, and imho one of the best piece of software you can get your hands on to record your funny faces :P

+And yes it is a [delicious fruit][lychee_on_wikipedia]

 # Structure

 - main.vala
-	here lies the calle of the application
+	here lies the callee of the Gtk.Application
 - application.vala
-	the subclass of Gtk.Application, where you can find the code that deals with the streaming
+	the subclass of Gtk.Application, where you can find the code that deals with the interactions
 - window.vala
 	the subclass of Gtk.WindowApplication, where you can find the code related to UI
 - streaming.vala